AlibabaCloudDocs/ecs/intl.en-US/API Reference/Snapshots/DeleteSnapshot.md

 -   If the specified snapshot ID does not exist, the request is ignored.
 -   A snapshot that has been used to create custom images cannot be deleted.
 The snapshot can be deleted only after the created custom images are deleted \([DeleteImage](~~25537~~)\).
+-   A snapshot that has been used to create disks cannot be deleted.
+If you do want to delete the snapshot, set the `Force` parameter to true to force delete the snapshot.
+The disks created from the snapshot cannot be re-initialized after the snapshot is force deleted.

 ## Debugging